danmasta/rbac/README.md

 Features:
 * Easy to use
-* Define roles, permissions, and claims in a declaritive way
+* Define roles, permissions, and claims in a declarative way
 * Inherit permissions across roles
 * Map permission sets to user claims
 * Authorize permissions or roles against claims